Hold Me in Your Arms (Southern Sons song)

 "Hold Me in Your Arms" is a song by Australian pop-rock band Southern Sons.
 It was released in March 1991 as the third single taken from their debut studio album, Southern Sons (1990).
 The song peaked at number 9 in Australia, becoming the band's second top ten single.

-At the ARIA Music Awards of 1992, the song was nominated for ARIA Award for Song of the Year, losing to "Treaty (Filthy Lucre Remix)" by Yothu Yindi.
+At the ARIA Music Awards of 1992, the song was nominated for Song of the Year, losing to "Treaty (Filthy Lucre Remix)" by Yothu Yindi.